This page contains useful notes for developers and contributors.

 - API documentation: the list of functions to document is found in the

 docs/api/*.mdfiles.
 At documentation build time, the API doc generation script (

-utils/gendoc.py) parses the library header files, extracts the doxygen docstrings, and inserts them at the right places in the API documentation pages.
+utils/parse_headers.py) to extract the C docstrings and insert them at the right place in the API documentation pages.

 - Enumerations: the documentation file